 Hubert Perrodo set out with the goal to reunite all three vineyards of the original Labegorce estate.
 He purchased L’Abbe Grosse de Grosse in 2002.
 However, Hubert Perrodo was only able to buy the chateau and some land.
 The vineyards were sold to Chateau Margaux.
 He completed the final piece of the puzzle when he bought Labegorce Zede in 2005.

 2008 was the final vintage of Chateau Labegorce Zede.
-Today, the Left Bank estate of Chateau Labegorce is managed by Hubert Perrodo’s daughter, Nathalie Perrodo.
+Today, the Left Bank estate of Chateau Labegorce is owned and managed by the daughter of Hubert Perrodo, Nathalie Perrodo.

-Nathalie Perrodo also manages the families other Medoc Bordeaux property, which is also located in the Margaux appellation, Chateau Marquis d’Alesme, which is located across the road from Chateau Lascombes.
+Nathalie Perrodo also manages all of the family’s other Medoc Bordeaux properties, which are also located in the Margaux appellation, Chateau Marquis d’Alesme, which is situated across the road from Chateau Lascombes and Chateau tour de Mons.
 Delphine Kolasa is the director of communications for the property.
-Marjolaine de Coninck is the technical director.
+Marjolaine de Coninck is the technical director for all the Perrodo estates.

 Chateau Labegorce Vineyards, Terroir, Grapes, Winemaking

 Located just north of the Margaux village, you can divide the vineyard into 3 main sections with their best parcel of vines located closest to the chateau, this is where you find their highest elevations and deepest gravel soils.
 They also have vines on the other side of the D2 highway, as well as vines planted in terroir with higher levels of clay.
 This is where you find their Merlot.

 Chateau Labegorce Winemaking